duckbillsecurity/Deobfuscation-Challenges/README.md

 ## DEOBFUSCATION CHALLENGES

-Welcome to this repository, where you'll find non-malicious, obfuscated files based on real malware.
-The resource is designed to help security professionals and students practice analyzing and deobfuscating malware using practical examples.
-I regularly update the repository by reviewing samples from Malware Bazaar and other sources to provide fresh challenges.
+This repository includes obfuscated files that are not harmful, but are modeled after actual malware.
+Its purpose is to provide a useful tool for security professionals and students to practice analyzing and deobfuscating malware using practical examples.

 Challenges will have a solution provided shortly after initial release.